LexRiver/cache/README.md

     const myCachedVariable = new CachedVariable<string>(options)
 ```

-where `options` is an object of type
+where `options` is an object of type:
 ```typescript
 {
     maxAgeInMilliseconds:number,